arthurbm/pr-ai/docs/plan.md

 # PR AI CLI - Improvement Tracking

-List of suggestions to improve the `gitmagic` CLI, based on previous recommendations.
+List of suggestions to improve the `gitlift` CLI, based on previous recommendations.

 ## 1. Argument Parsing and Configuration